DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture2.md

 ![alt text](assets\IMG15.PNG)

-These diff erences would seem to entail separate treatments of forwards and futures, but we can show that they can be viewed as equivalent under simplifying assumptions such as frictionless fi nancial markets, constant or deterministic (nonrandom) interest rates, etc.
+These differences would seem to entail separate treatments of forwards and futures, but we can show that they can be viewed as equivalent under simplifying assumptions such as frictionless financial markets, constant or deterministic (nonrandom) interest rates, etc.

 - So we treat them identically in these notes.

+> - unrestricted borrowing holdings, no fees, etc we can treat them basically the same

+### Notation
 We use the following notation and terminology throughout these notes:

-> - unrestricted borrowing holdings, no fees, etc we can treat them basically the same

 - We work on a hypothetical time interval $[0, T]$.
   - Time $t = 0$ is a contract’s initiation date.